How To Go Gluten-Free And Dairy-Free

 1. Use Nut-Based Sauces

-To avoid dairy and gluten, use sauces made from nuts.
-They provide a rich texture and delicate flavour instead of creams or cheeses.
+To avoid dairy and gluten, use nut-based sauces.
+They provide a rich texture and delicate flavour, rather than creams or cheeses.

-These sauces are ideal for enhancing food because they provide depth and accommodate specific dietary requirements.
+These sauces are ideal for enhancing dishes, providing depth, and accommodating specific dietary requirements.
 Try cashew or almond-based alternatives for a creamy, delectable take on your favorite recipes!

 2. Explore Nutritional Yeast